A non-backtracking method for long matrix and tensor completion: From tree functionals to pseudo-eigenvectors

 \subsection{Pseudo-eigenvectors}

 We now make use of Proposition \ref{prop:functional_concentration} to translate the expectations on $T$ to pseudo-eigenvectors of $B$.
 This corresponds to Equations \eqref{eq:UU_VV}-\eqref{eq:UV_VBU} of Theorem \ref{thm:spectral_structure_Bl}.
-We shall show stronger versions of those bounds, and refer to Appendix D.1 of \cite{stephan2020non} to show how they implied the desired inequalities. \begin{lemma} Let $h = c \log_d(n)$.
+We shall prove stronger versions of those bounds in the following two lemmas and show how they imply the desired inequalities. \begin{lemma} Let $h = c \log_d(n)$.
 With probability at least $1 - c'd^4 n^{12c-1}$, for any $t \leq 3h$, we have